Webinar | Strategy & planning | Nonprofits & associations | Financial management

 |Nonprofit leaders require accurate, relevant data to measure progress, gauge financial performance, and make informed decisions.
 That’s why tracking financial metrics and key performance indicators (KPIs) is critical to gaining insights that help maximize your organization’s mission.
 Read on to learn 14 important nonprofit metrics, how to calculate them, and why they are vital to your organization.

-There are hundreds of financial ratios, metrics, and KPIs you can track.
+There are hundreds of financial KPIs, ratios, and financial metrics you can track.
 The key is finding the ones most relevant to your organization’s goals.

 Here are some steps to get you started: